jimporter/mopack/doc/reference/packages.md

 : The path to the source directory of the dependency.

 `build` <span class="subtitle">*required*</span>
-: The [builder](builders.md) to use when resolving this package.
+: The [builders](builders.md) to use when resolving this package.
+This can either be a single builder or a list thereof.
 Note that while this is required, it can be unset if the dependency defines the builder in its [`export`](file-structure.md#exports) section.

 `linkage` <span class="subtitle">*optional, default*: *from builder*</span>